Written by Terry Smith

 Electric scooters are becoming more and more popular and so there are more brands bringing products onto the UK market.
 And while there are a lot more electric scooters aimed at adult commuters, the number of kid’s electric scooters is growing all the time.

 This has led to a drop in the average price of electric scooters for kids, making them far more affordable and attainable for the average family, so why not take advantage of this?
+The one pictured here is less than £300 now with a top speed of 17km and a good 8 mile range!

 I’m sure any child over the age of eight would love to show up at school riding their new electric scooter and be the envy of their friends.
 And with most having folding designs, plus the overall weight of these scooters is getting lighter all the time, they can be stored away in a locker, cloakroom, or under a desk, until it’s time for your kid to ride it home again.